ivandfx/DFXWinTweaks/README.md

 **This project can be a little buggy sometimes, there are some bugs that will be solved.**
 - Beta versions of DFX Tweaker used to be released on [**Releases**](https://github.com/ivandfx/DFXTweaker/releases).
 You can also check [**Tags**](https://github.com/ivandfx/DFXTweaker/tags) to search more specifically.

+WARNING: I do NOT take responsibility for what may happen to your system!
+All options and features just change some minor registry tweaks and/or disable some services, but anyway, be careful.

 ## System Requirements
 - Required: Windows 10 (1507 or newer) and Windows 11 (21H2 or newer)